intel/QAT_Engine/docs/limitations.md

   with ECDSA Ciphers in the QAT Software acceleration using multithread mode in the Haproxy application.
 This issue is not observed when using RSA ciphers or in multi-process mode.
+* There is an issue in sshd daemon application when using the QAT for default openssl. sshd looks to be closing the file descriptors associated with QAT engine and driver after initialising openssl.
+Work around in sshd which comments out the closefrom() calls is needed to unblock the issue.

 [1]:https://github.com/openssl/openssl/pull/2581